Alfresco/alfresco-ng2-components/docs/content-metadata.component.md

 ## Application config presets

 In the application config file you can define different presets for the metadata component or override the default preset.
 The **default** preset is "*" if not set, meaning the component will display every aspects and properties of the nodes without filtering.
-One can think about presets as **whitelist filters** for the content metadata component.

 Beside the default preset you can define as many presets as you want, if you'd like to use different metadata components with different presets.

 To understand presets better, you can have a look at on the following different example configurations.

-### Mimicking the default "default" preset
+### Indifferent config

 If you don't have any preset configured manually in you application config, this would be equivalent as if you had the application config as defined below: